Tuchsanai/DevTools/GIT/Week03/LAB02_Git_Merge_with_Conflict/readme.md

 3. Add another conflicting line and commit:

    ```
-   echo "Line 3: This is another conflicting line." >> conflict.txt
+   echo "Line 2 (new branch): This is another conflicting line." >> conflict.txt
    git add conflict.txt
    git commit -m "Second commit on new_branch"
    ```